fingent-corp/gateway-woocommerce-mastercard-module/README.md

 1. Edit the order in the admin.
 Path: Admin >  WooCommerce > Orders > Edit Order
 2. On the right side of the order, you can open a dropdown menu and select "Capture Payment".
 Ensure the order is authorized, (see Order Notes, right side of the order page), otherwise an already captured order will not have the "capture" option.
 ![](images/8.png)
-3. After selecting "Capture Payment" as option, click the "Update" button to capture funds for this order.
+3. After selecting "Capture Payment" as an option, click the "Update" button to capture funds for this order.
 ---